 What Criteria Are Used to Diagnose Eating Disorders?

-Most doctors and other eating disorder professionals use the American Psychiatric Association (APA's) Diagnostic and Statistical Manual of Mental Disorders (5th Edition) to determine the diagnostic criteria for the diagnosis of eating disorders.
+Most doctors and other eating disorder professionals use the American Psychiatric Association (APA’s) Diagnostic and Statistical Manual of Mental Disorders (5th Edition) to determine the diagnostic criteria for the diagnosis of eating disorders.
+These criteria include symptoms such as extreme restriction of food intake, episodes of binge eating, and compensatory behaviors.

 Although eating disorders are serious illnesses with physical and emotional complications, there are no laboratory tests to detect eating disorders.